 'The Valentine’s Day tradition of giving a box of candy was started in the 19th century by Richard Cadbury, a scion of a British chocolate manufacturing family.
 With a new technique recently established at the company to create more varieties of chocolate, Cadbury pounced on the opportunity to sell the chocolates as part of the beloved holiday.'
 (History.com)

 No better time to remind that Lark & Berry is getting into the spirit this year with our Valentine's Gifting Sets.
-Right now, you can create a gift set of two or more fine jewellery items for your loved one and receive 15% off the whole set - plus, you'll get a free fragrance!
+Right now, you can create a gift set of two or more fine jewelry items for your loved one and receive 15% off the whole set - plus, you'll get a free fragrance!
 (Fragrance can only be sent to UK and USA customers).

-There's over 70 items to choose from here, featuring pieces from several of our award winning cultured diamonds jewellery collections (also known as lab grown diamonds, grown diamonds, created diamonds or man made diamonds).
+There's over 70 items to choose from here, featuring pieces from several of our award winning cultured diamonds jewelry collections (also known as lab grown diamonds, grown diamonds, created diamonds or man made diamonds).

 Here are just a few of the included items, and click here for the whole collection: